Amazonian Sunbittern, Garza del Sol, Eurypyga helias helias

 Breeding: Breeding habits of Sunbitterns include establishing nests near water sources, usually concealed among vegetation for protection.
 They typically lay one or two eggs per clutch, and both parents take part in incubating the eggs and caring for the young.

-Conservation Status: The conservation status of the Amazonian Sunbittern is currently of least concern according to the International Union for Conservation of Nature (IUCN).
+Conservation Status: The conservation status of the Amazonian Sunbittern is currently of least concern according to the IUCN.

 Distribution

-The Sunbittern is typically found near water sources such as rivers, streams, and wetland areas.
+The Sunbittern is found near water sources such as rivers, streams, and wetland areas.
 It prefers lush, forested habitats where it can hunt for fish, insects, and other small aquatic prey.
-Conservation efforts in Colombia aim to protect the diverse habitats where the Sunbittern resides to ensure the survival of this unique bird species.

 Taxonomy